ikuhamada/state-doc/utility.rst

 .. warning::
         This page is under construction

-There are several utility programs for pre- and post-processing for the STATE code, which are located in the ``utility/`` directory.
+There are several utility programs for pre- and post-processing for the STATE code, which are located in the ``utility`` directory.

 chkinpf
 -------